Juke34/AliNe/README.md

         --strandedness              Set the library_type of your reads (default: auto).
 In auto mode salmon will guess the library type for each sample.
                                     If you know the library type you can set it to one of the following: [U, IU, MU, OU, ISF, ISR, MSF, MSR, OSF, OSR].
 See https://salmon.readthedocs.io/en/latest/library_type.html for more information.
                                     In such case the sample library type will be used for all the samples.
+        --read_length               Length of the reads, if none provided it is automatically deduced.
+[Optional, used by STAR, Salmon, Kallisto]
+        --seqtk_sample_size         Number of reads to sample from the input reads (default: 10000).
+The subsamples are used to guess strandedness and read_length.
+                                    Note that this step is not needed if the library type and strandedness are provided via AliNe parameters.

     Extra steps
         --trimming_fastp            run fastp for trimming (default: false)